drupal-entity-training/event/index.md

             'weight' => 10,
           ]);

-        // Get the field definitions for 'owner' and 'published' from the traits.
+        // Get the field definitions for 'author' and 'published' from the trait.
         $fields += static::ownerBaseFieldDefinitions($entity_type);
         $fields += static::publishedBaseFieldDefinitions($entity_type);